TimelessDavid/power-electronics-2025/Module 1 Diodes/README.md

   - Ripple factor: $RF = 0.042$
   - PIV per diode: $PIV = \sqrt{3}V_{LL}$
 - **Simulation Analysis:**
-  - `rectificador_trifasico_sources.png`: Shows the balanced 120V three-phase sources, each displaced by 120°.
-  - `rectificador_trifásico.png`: The complete six-diode bridge configuration.
-  - `rectificador_trifasico_V_R2_without_condensor.png`: The output waveform shows a six-pulse DC signal with a low 4.2% ripple before filtering.
-  - `rectificador_trifasico_V_R2_with_condensor.png`: After adding a filter capacitor, the output is a nearly constant 120V DC, demonstrating the effectiveness of three-phase rectification.
+  - The simulations in Figures 6 and 7 show the complete three-phase rectification process.
+Figure 6 displays the balanced three-phase sources and the six-diode bridge.
+Figure 7 shows the resulting six-pulse DC output and how a filter capacitor smooths it to a nearly constant 120V DC.

 <div align="center">
   <img src="./images/rectificador_trifasico_sources.png" alt="Three-Phase Sources" width="400"/>